5 Health Insurance Options for Your Remote Team

 - Outpatient care.
 This is when a patient is treated and discharged on the same day for issues like a minor cough, stomach bug, fever, or migraine.
 Oftentimes doctors will prescribe an over-the-counter remedy that you can purchase at your local drugstore.

 - Mental health services.
 Working far away from the rest of your team can be a lonely and mentally draining experience.
 Providing access to mental health services is a great way to show employees that you care about their wellbeing.
+It’s included in Juvo plans in dozens of languages, so care for your employees.

 - Other types of assistance.
 We also cover local ambulance transportation, necessary vaccinations, preventative health screenings, prescription drugs, and vision coverage.

 For groups of remote employees, Insured Nomads offers additional benefits through its INC membership mentioned above.
+You may not provide health insurance to your team yet, but want to access our duty of care membership.

 Here’s some more information about what an INC membership can do for you and your team when used in addition to an already-purchased health plan.